Residence of Princess Ljubica: History

 for there were no construction activities for years.
 Thus Hadži-Neimar became the first builder of restored Serbia managing all of Prince Miloš's buildings during his first reign.
 Foundation was laid in July 1829, and the building was completed in late autumn of 1830.
 Princess Ljubica informed her husband in a letter from November 22, 1830 that "they have settled in the new residence".
-A new Turkish bath (hammam), with one-storey wing was built in 1836.
+A new hammam (bathhouse), with one-storey wing was built in 1836.

 One of the first records about Princess Ljubica Residence is from travel-writer Otto Dubislav Pirch, from 1892: “One small part of Belgrade stands out in comparison to others, and this is one small place at the Southwest end of the upper town main street. (…) Although not the largest in its form it is the most beautiful building I have seen in Serbia“.1 Consistent to its intended function, the new Residence differed from the common private houses and it “contains certain characteristics which (…) place it among fortified palaces of great Pashas and wealthy Beys (tur. for a leader of a small region or province)“.

 Princess Ljubica, modest by nature, wanted to arrange a high life in the palace.
 Saved correspondence between the Princess and Prince Miloš from January 1, 1831 states that the Princess asked her husband “to provide red socks for servants in the palace“.
 Presumably, the Princess got a negative reply, considering that in the letter from January 24 she claims “that she can manage without any servants“.

 During the first reign of Prince Miloš, main state treasury was situated at the palace.
 Princedom Regency held their sessions in the palace until the return of Prince Miahilo to Serbia in 1840, who lived there until 1842.